enigma-dev/enigma-dev/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Report an issue with ENIGMA
+title: ''
+labels: 'Unconfirmed'
+assignees: ''

+---

 ### LateralGM / RadialGM Bugs
 If your bug relates specifically to the IDE please file it on the appropriate tracker.